-Any holder of the Company's Class B Common Stock who, in accordance with and subject to the provisions of the proxy rules of the SEC, wishes to submit a proposal for inclusion in the Company's proxy statement for its 1999 Annual Meeting of Shareholders must deliver such proposal in writing to the Company's Secretary at the Company's principal executive offices at 100 Erie Insurance Place, Erie, Pennsylvania 16530.
-Shareholder proposals are required to be filed with the Company in the time and manner prescribed by Rule 14a-8 under the Exchange Act.
+Any holder of Class B Common Stock who, in accordance with and subject to the provisions of the proxy rules of the SEC, wishes to submit a proposal for inclusion in the Company's proxy statement for its 2000 Annual Meeting of Shareholders must deliver such proposal in writing by not later than December 1, 1999 to the Company's Secretary at the Company's principal executive offices at 100 Erie Insurance Place, Erie, Pennsylvania 16530.
+Shareholder proposals are required to be filed with the Company in the time and manner prescribed by Rule 14a-8 under the 1934 Securities Exchange Act.